c4pt000/radiocoin/README.md

 # personally i am homeless after being robbed for Everything in the last 6 months
 # so being victimized everything is difficult to maintain since this is all of my custom code
 # macos binaries can't be built now
-# might take a week or two to rebuild the Android standard application
+# might take a week or two to rebuild the Android-radiocoin-wallet standard application
 # in order to publish to Google play an updated copy

 # electrum-radiocoin for Android should still work
 # and electrum-radiocoin for desktop

 # all CRYPTO currencies require precise computer systems clock for 100% functionality
 # ntpd mandatory must have complete 100% synced time